 How long should I take to submit my seminar?

 Please set aside an uninterrupted hour to review the application.
 You do not want to do this on the fly!
+However, you do have the ability to save the submission as a draft and go back at a later time to finish and submit it.
 Submissions are evaluated solely on the quality of the proposal submitted.
 Make it count!

 How do I know what will be asked on the seminar application?

-We encourage you to download the application questions to prepare and save your answers prior to submitting.
+We encourage you to log in to the OpenWater platform and test out the form to learn more about the questions we need.
+You have the ability to save your work and log back in at a later time to finish and submit your proposal.
 This way you may simply copy and paste your answers into the form when ready and retain a copy in case of broken connections, etc. Tales of the Cocktail is not responsible for any ideas not received by the seminar collection form.
-You will see a confirmation screen upon successful submission.
+You will receive a confirmation email once we receive the COMPLETED submission.

 Why do I need to submit my recipes and tastings now?